GetDKAN/dkan/main.md

 The main function of any open-data platform is to help manage data.
 Making data **public** is simple, anyone can place a file in a web accessible store these days, but making data **open** takes a bit more work.
 This is what we mean by data management: Provinding tools that empower data-providers to make data **open** (accessible, discoverable, compliant, etc), to empower data-consumers to find and use the data they need: *data accessability*.

-Most management functions in DKAN are provided by the \ref meta module.
+Most management functions in DKAN are provided by the \ref metastore module.

 ### Data Aggregation
 Many open-data catalogs are aggregations of other sources of data.
 DKAN provides tools to allow any DKAN catalog to host aggregated data in conjuction with originally sourced data.